sukibeww/code-block/src/pages/typescript-notes.md

 - Dynamic Type - any
 - Functions
 - Void Type
+- Type Aliases & Function signatures

 ## Resources

-These are some of TypeScript related resources that I have stumbled into:
+These are some of the best TypeScript related resources that I have stumbled into:

 - [Official TypeScript Documentation](https://www.typescriptlang.org/docs/home.html)
 - [TypeScript vs JavaScript - Ben Awad](https://www.youtube.com/watch?v=D6or2gdrHRE)